dsc-courses/dsc80-2026-su/syllabus.md

 - **GitHub:** Like in DSC 30, you'll access all course content (lecture slides and assignments) by _pulling_ our course GitHub repository.
-[The link to the repo is here.][github]
-In most assignments, you won't need to _push_ anything to GitHub.
+[The link to the repo is here.][{{site.urls.github}}] In most assignments, you won't need to _push_ anything to GitHub.
 However, you will need to push to GitHub as part of your Final Project, so you'll need to have an account by then.

-Note that we will not be using Canvas for anything this quarter.

 ### Development Environment

 As soon as you are able to, go follow the steps in the [Tech Support](../tech_support) page of the course website to set up your development environment for the course.
-The first discussion section on Wednesday, January 7th is designed to help you get your environment set up so you can complete the assignments.
+Ask for help in office hours if you run into any trouble.

 ### Forms

-Please fill out the [Welcome Survey][welcome-survey] to tell us a bit more about yourself and notify us about any exam conflicts.
+Please fill out the [Welcome Survey][{{site.urls.welcome}}], which is very short.

 ---

 ## Communication 💬

 This quarter, we’ll be using Campuswire as our course message board.
-If you didn’t already get an invitation to our Campuswire course, [sign up here][campuswire] with join code 4659.
+If you didn’t already get an invitation to our Campuswire course, [sign up here][{{site.urls.campuswirejoin}}] with join code 0258.

 If you have a question about anything to do with the course — if you’re stuck on a problem, didn’t understand something from lecture, want clarification on